shailen/shailen.github.com/source/_posts/2012-11-20-grouping-dart-tests.markdown

 Now, what we have here works fine, but we can improve things a bit.
 Notice the repetition in the string arguments we pass to each `test()` ("range() produces ...", "range() throws ...", etc.)?
 We should clean that up.
 Also, we have 4 tests that fall into
 2 natural groups: the first two call `range()` with valid arguments and the last two with invalid arguments.
 We should arrange our tests more clearly to reflect this grouping.
 Finally, there are no tests for the optional `step` argument.
-We need to add those.
+We should add those.
 Rewriting our tests, we get:

     import 'package:unittest/unittest.dart';